kunaljha5/password_encryption/README.md

 - UAT KEY `ILoveMyDreamsUat`
 - PROD KEY `ILoveMyDreamsProd`

-We want to store these **API-KEY** for each environemnt in repository.
-Lets See how can we achive that.
+We want to store these **API-KEY** for each environment in a repository.
+Let us see how can we achieve that.

-**How to Encrypt the password and store in file ?**
+**How to Encrypt the password and store it in a file ?**

 ```
-# To Genrate Dev Environment encrypted passowrd file.
+# To Generate Dev Environment encrypted password file.
 echo "ILoveMyDreamsDev" |  openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}  -out ./secrets/app1_dev.key

-# To Genrate Uat Environment encrypted passowrd file.
+# To Generate Uat Environment encrypted password file.
 echo "ILoveMyDreamsUat" |  openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}  -out ./secrets/app1_uat.key

-# To Genrate Prod Environment encrypted passowrd file.
+# To Generate Prod Environment encrypted password file.
 echo "ILoveMyDreamsProd" |  openssl enc -aes-256-cbc -pass pass:${SomethingReallySecret}   -out ./secrets/app1_prod.key

 ```